 The Parade, that features at least 60 floats and more than 1,000 marchers, is the culmination of a week long Irish festival of music, dance, comedy, food and family events around Birmingham's city center and Millennium Point.
 And it's a multi-cultural affair.
 Welsh dragons, Chinese dragons and Caribbean dancers all take part.

-At "The Emerald Village", alongside the parade on Bradford Street, there's free live music from 2p.m. until "late".
+At "The Emerald Village", alongside the parade on Bradford Street, there's free live music, St Pat Rocks, from 2 p.m. until "late".

 Visit the Birmingham St. Patrick's Festival Website for full details and a parade route.

 St Patrick's Day in Edinburgh

 How could a festival and party city like Edinburgh not get in on the St Patrick's Day act?
 And, of course, being Edinburgh, they are having a festival, complete with a festival fringe.
 The Festival of Ireland 2019 lasts from March 15 through March 23 and includes concerts, Irish dancing and free showings of classic Irish films.
 A Grand Finale of Irish and Highland dancing will be held at the Jam House from 5:30p.m. on March 16.
 Edinburgh's Irish bars will be celebrating too with live music, food and drink plus plenty of good craic.
 Try Malones or Biddy Mulligans where, in addition to food, live music and Guinness, they've got more than 80 different Irish whiskeys- a pretty good showing in the land of Scotch whisky.
 At Biddy Mulligans they are also taking part in the a four day Irish festival , Cowgate St Pats, featuring music from 7a.m. to 3 a.m. (phew!) from March 15 to 18.